vmware-tanzu/community-edition/docs/site/content/docs/tsg-bootstrap.md

 ### Before you Begin

-The kind bootstrap cluster name and the standalone or management cluster name are not related.
+The kind bootstrap cluster name and the management cluster name are not related.
 If there are multiple kind bootstrap clusters present, before you begin debugging, you should determine the name of the kind cluster in one or both of the following files:

 * `~/.kube-tkg/tmp/`
 * `~/.config/tanzu/tkg/config.yaml` -  find the cluster name in the `name` parameter and the corresponding kind bootstrap cluster name in the `context` parameter prefixed by `kind-tkg-kind`